Garytoner/Asynchronous-Reinforcement-Learning/README.md

 ## training effect and FPS(Frame per Second)：

-The figure below shows the training effect and FPS of the asynchronous parallel algorithm library interface AsynRL in Atari PongNoFrameSkip-V4 1024 environment, APPO algorithm train 16 times, each 10 million steps of training.
+The figure below shows the training effect and FPS of Asynchronous-Reinforcement-Learning in Atari PongNoFrameSkip-V4 1024 environment, APPO algorithm train 16 times, each 10 million steps of training.

 ### training effect